greco-project/pvcompare/docs/model_assumptions.rst

 Therefore the annual electricity demand is calculated by the following procedure:

 1)  the national residential electricity consumption for a country is calculated with the following procedure.
-The data for the total electricity consumprion as well as the fractions for space heating (SH), water heating (WH) and cooking are requested from `EU Building Database <https://ec.europa.eu/energy/en/eu-buildings-database#how-to-use>`_.
+The data for the total electricity consumption as well as the fractions for space heating (SH), water heating (WH) and cooking are taken from `EU Building Database <https://ec.europa.eu/energy/en/eu-buildings-database#how-to-use>`_.

 .. math::
     \text{nec} &= \text{tec}(country, year) \\